 Dental Bonding or Filling

 For minor chips or fractures that have not reached the pulp, a dentist may be able to repair the tooth using composite bonding material or a filling.
-Learn more about the available broken tooth repair options.
+This approach aims to restore the tooth's shape and protect the exposed surfaces.

 Dental Crown

 When a larger portion of the tooth has broken away but the root remains healthy, a dental crown may be recommended.
-A crown is a custom-made cap that fits over the remaining tooth structure.
-For more on when a broken tooth needs a crown, see our detailed guide.
+A crown is a custom-made cap that fits over the remaining tooth structure, restoring its appearance and function.
+You can find out more about emergency dental treatments that may be available when urgent care is needed.

 Root Canal Treatment